SACHI Dental Clinic

 It may be possible through your credit card’s installment payment system.
 For details regarding credit card installments, please inquire directly with your respective credit card company.

-The cost varies depending on the specific treatment.
-Please schedule an examination first so we can assess your oral condition.
-After that, we will explain the detailed treatment plan and associated costs.
+As costs vary depending on the treatment required, please schedule an examination first so we can assess your oral condition.
+We will then provide a detailed explanation of the treatment plan and associated costs.

 Can I get a cost estimate in advance?2025-04-27T12:47:05+09:00